m4nbat/SecBlogs/command_and_control_GC2.md

 - Not many organisations can/will block Google cloud services
 - Out of the box not many security tools pick up the network communication as malicious

+## Threat intelligence / Why we care!

+"In Google's April 2023 Threat Horizons Report, TAG (Threat Analysis) attributed a campaign to APT41 in which they were found abusing the GC2 (Google Command and control) tool in data theft attacks.
+APT41 is a Chinese state sponsored hacking group which has been around since 2012.
+They are also financially motivated and have been seen targeting Telecommunication, Healthcare and Technology sectors.

+GC2 (Google Command and Control) is a Command and Control application that allows an attacker to execute commands on the target machine using Google Sheet and exfiltrates data using Google Drive.

+In this campaign they used a phishing email with links to a password protected file which was hosted on a google drive.
+This automatically incorporates the GC2 tool that reads commands from google sheets and exfiltrate data using the cloud storage service.
+GC2 also enables the attacker to download additional files from Drive into the Victim system.

+APT41 is known for deploying a wide variety of malware on compromised systems although it's not clear which malwares was used in this campaign.
+They have been observed using cobalt strike and deploying Winnti in past campaigns.

+The use of GC2 by APT41 demonstrates the groups tendency to use open-source tools to increase chances of evading detection and also hinder activities such as attribution during post-incident investigations.
+Threat groups already utilise legitimate tools for this purpose during intrusions, such as Remote Management Software like TeamViewer, Atera etc. and this move by APT41 is another move in this direction."

 ## Install pre-requistes and compile the go program